RichardPinecone/BigFish-U1-Python-SDK/README.md

 # 1. BigFish-U1-Python
-Based on MicroPython and add BigFish U1 support, and add the following features for U1 product <br>
+Based on MicroPython and Add BigFish U1 support<br>
+The following features are implemented to support BigFish U1 <br>

     - GPS class for U1 feature
     - NB class to get SIM card and module information